Motorcycle Accident Injury Representation for Riders, by Riders

 In some scenarios it is actually preferable for a rider to take their case to court, especially if the policy limits of the responsible driver are far below what you deserve.
 In catastrophic injury accidents, which motorcycle accidents often are, your medical costs, lost wages, and pain and suffering could far exceed the other driver’s $25,000 or $30,000 bodily injury limit.
 In that scenario the only way for you to recover funds in excess of that limit will be to take the case to a jury trial.

-Free Advice for Riders If They’re Involved in a Motorcycle Accident
+Seven Helpful Tips for Riders if They’re Involved in a Motorcycle Accident

 - If possible (which it often isn’t), give your version of events to law enforcement for the accident report